 References: See also Bug #32023.

 Transaction atomicity was sometimes not preserved between reads and inserts under high loads.
 (Bug #31477)

 Having tables with a great many columns could cause Cluster backups to fail.
 (Bug #30172)

 Statements violating unique keys on Disk Data tables (such as

 NULL column) could cause data nodes to fail.
 When the

-statement was executed from the binlog, this could also result
+statement was executed from the binary log, this could also

 Disk Data: Updating in-memory columns of one or more rows of Disk Data table, followed by deletion of these rows and re-insertion of them, caused data node failures.
 (Bug #33619)